-High levels of insulin (a hormone that helps control your blood sugar levels) can cause you to produce too much male hormones.
+High levels of insulin (a hormone that helps control your blood sugar levels) can cause you to produce too many male hormones.

 PCOS tends to run in families so your genes might play a role.
 If a close relative has PCOS and you have some symptoms it’s worth looking into.

 It’s clear that your hormonal balance has a big part to play but this can be influenced by a lot of different things.